sympy/sympy/doc/src/modules/vector/coordsys.rst

 differs according to the coordinate system a certain observer deals with.

 Consider two points :math:`P` and :math:`Q` in space.
-Assuming units to be common throughtout, the :math:`distance` between these points remains the same regardless of the coordinate system in which the measurements are being made.
+Assuming units to be common throughtout, the distance between these points remains the same regardless of the coordinate system in which the measurements are being made.
 However, the 3-D coordinates of each of the two points, as well as the position vector of any of the points with respect to the other,